raspishake/rsudp/README.md

 `rsudp` is a tool for receiving and interacting with UDP data sent from a Raspberry Shake seismograph.
 It contains six main features:
 1. Print - a debugging tool to output raw UDP output to the command line
 2. Writer - a miniSEED writer
-3. Plot - a live-plotting routine to display data as it arrives on the port
+3. Plot - a live-plotting routine to display data as it arrives on the port, with an option to save plots some time after an `ALARM` message is read from the queue
 4. Forward - forward a data cast to another destination
-5. Alarm - an earthquake/sudden motion alert configured to run some code in the event of a recursive STA/LTA alarm trigger, complete with bandpass filter capability
+5. Alarm - an earthquake/sudden motion alert---complete with bandpass filter capability---configured to send an `ALARM` message to the queue in the event of a recursive STA/LTA alarm trigger, and optionally run some code
-6. AlertSound - a thread that plays a MP3 audio file when the alarm is triggered
+6. AlertSound - a thread that plays a MP3 audio file when an `ALARM` message is read from the queue

 `rsudp` is written in Python but requires no coding knowledge to run.
 Simply follow the instructions to install the software, go to your Shake's web front end, point a UDP data cast at your computer's local IP address, start rsudp from the command line, and watch as the data rolls in.